Unrelated-machines scheduling: Minimizing the maximum completion time (makespan)

 Lenstra, Shmoys and Tardos presented a polytime 2-factor approximation algorithm, and proved that no polytime algorithm with approximation factor smaller than 3/2 is possible unless P=NP.
 Closing the gap between the 2 and the 3/2 is a long-standing open problem.

-Versache and Wiese presented a different 2-factor approximation algorithm.
+Verschae and Wiese presented a different 2-factor approximation algorithm.

 Glass, Potts and Shade compare various local search techniques for minimizing the makespan on unrelated machines.
 Using computerized simulations, they find that tabu search and simulated annealing perform much better than genetic algorithms.